sankhaMukherjee/sankhaMukherjee.github.io/_posts/2018-03-19-Evolutionary algorithms for deep learning.md

 #### 3.1.2.
 Other Helper Methods

-Let us generate a set of helper classes that will be instrumental in making this amenable for optimization using evolutionary techniques.
+Let us generate a set of helper functions that will make it easier to code the evolutionary part of the algorithm.

 ##### 3.1.2.1.
 Getting and Setting Weights

 These functions will allow us to get the current weights, and set the weights of the neural network.
 These functions, when implemented, will allow other algorithms to change the weights of the network within a TensorFlow session.
-The other algorithms no longer need to remember the details of the neural network.
+The other algorithms no longer need to know the details of the neural network.
 This will allow for arbitrarily complex neural networks to be optimized.

 ```python
 def getWeights(self, sess=None):